 His neighbor revealed a story from his past

 Seventy years on this earth is a long time.
 And back in the old man’s childhood, society was even less kind to black people and others who looked different.
-His old neighbor lived through that time, but he revealed that he never made a difference between black or white.
+His neighbour lived through that time, but he revealed that he never discriminated between black and white people.

 “When I was growing up, for some reason my mother had a black lady to keep the house up…laundry, food, cooking, raised me and all that stuff.
 And she was a black lady, she was a servant.
 She taught me how to do everything.
 And I never felt any indifference for her being black.”